qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - there is no sent folder
 - where is my sent folder
 - where are my sent messages
-- my sent messages are not showing up in my sent tbsp
+- my sent messages are not showing up in my sent folder
 - a sent email does not appear in the sent folder where can i check the settings
 - is there any way to see messages i have sent like a sent folder
 - this does not have a sent folder